MicrosoftDocs/m365copilot-docs/docs/orchestrator.md

 Copilot for Microsoft 365 can uniquely choose the right skill from thousands.
 But how can you make sure Copilot will choose *your plugin* to provide the right skill?

 The answer lies in how you describe your plugin, its skills, and the parameters for skill execution.
-Specifying concise and accurate descriptions in your plugin manifest is critical to ensuring Copilot knows when and how to invoke your plugin.
+Specifying concise and accurate descriptions in your plugin manifest is critical to ensuring the Copilot orchestrator knows when and how to invoke your plugin.

+### Matching mechanisms

 When a user submits a query to Copilot, the orchestrator searches its full catalog of skills (*functions*) from installed plugins to identify up to five skills which best match the query.
 The orchestrator first tries to match on **exact words** (*lexical match*) and expands its search scope as needed to include matches on **descriptive meanings** (*semantic match*), working from specific function names to general plugin descriptions, until all five function candidate slots are filled.
 Specifically, here is the hierarchy of matching mechanisms for Copilot plugin function selection: